rianoc/MQTT_blog/README.md

 # Reading sensor data

 For a simple example project we will collect some sensor data and publish it to an IoT platform.
-The full project is available on [Github](https://github.com/rianoc/EnvironmentalMonitor).
+The full project is available at [github.com/rianoc/EnvironmentalMonitor](https://github.com/rianoc/EnvironmentalMonitor).

 ![Dataflow layout](images/layout.png)